sidenver/word2vec_assignment/README.md

 ```
 cd data
 sh fetch_imdb.sh
+cd ..
 ```

 ## Starting the Jupyter Notebook

-After you sucessfully create the virtual environment, you want to activate it by:
+After you sucessfully create the virtual environment, you want to activate it by (assuming you are using bash):

 ```
 source activate pytorch_w2v
 ```

-To check if the installation is sucessful, start a jupyter notebook server:
+To check if the installation is sucessful, start a jupyter notebook server in the commend line:

 ```
 jupyter notebook